coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. When the workflow completes, access the [Amazon Redshift query editor](https://console.aws.amazon.com/sqlworkbench/home#/client).

-1. Refresh the tree view pane using the circular arrows icon, and notice that you now have 2 views in the `dev` database, `public` schema.
+1. Refresh the tree-view pane using the circular arrows icon, and notice that you now have 2 views in the `dev` database, `public` schema.

 1. Run the following Amazon Redshift SQL to check the contents of the 2 new views:
     ```sql